 Unclear Roles and Responsibilities

-Picture this: Two teams are supposed to collaborate for the final stages of a project handover, but there’s no clear indication of who is responsible for what.
-One team assumes the other is handling a critical task, and vice versa.
-As a result, the handover falls apart, and deadlines are missed.
+Picture this: Two teams need to collaborate for the final stages of a project handover, but no one defines who handles which tasks.
+One team assumes the other will take care of a critical task, and the other makes the same assumption.
+As a result, the handover falls apart and both teams miss the deadlines.
 Unclear roles and responsibilities during the handover phase can lead to confusion, delays, and inefficiency.

 How to Avoid It: Before the handover process begins, establish clear roles and responsibilities for each team involved.
 A good example comes from a large-scale enterprise resource planning (ERP) project, where one team is responsible for handing over the code, another for transferring the knowledge to the receiving team, and yet another for ensuring the client understands the operational processes.
-By defining specific roles in advance and ensuring each team knows what is expected of them, you can ensure that nothing is left to chance.
+By defining specific roles in advance and ensuring each team knows their responsibilities, you can ensure that nothing is left to chance.

 Incomplete Knowledge Transfer